Clones of pigmented words and realizations of special classes of monoids: A hierarchy of clones

 \subsection{On pigmented magnets}

 By considering the intersection of the clone congruences $\Equiv_{\First_k}$, $k \geq 0$, and their reversions $\Equiv_{\First_{k'}}^\Reverse$, $k' \geq 0$, we construct a quotient clone $\Magn_{k, k'}(\Monoid)$ of $\P(\Monoid)$.
 This clone is studied in detail for the case $k = 1 = k'$.
-A realization through new combinatorial objects named $\Monoid$-pigmented magnets is introduced and a finitely related presentation is described.
+A description through new combinatorial objects named $\Monoid$-pigmented magnets is introduced and a finitely equationally generated presentation is described.
 The algebras over this clone are generalizations of regular bands.
 These results are based on the introduction of a $\PSymbol$-symbol for the underlying equivalence relation.